RoboForex (RoboMarkets) vs ATFX Comparison

 Which brokers offers more tradeable asset classes, RoboForex (RoboMarkets) or ATFX?

-RoboForex (RoboMarkets) offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, RoboForex (RoboMarkets) has 12000, compared to 150 from ATFX.
+RoboForex (RoboMarkets) offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, RoboForex (RoboMarkets) has 12000, compared to 150 from ATFX.

 Can I trade cryptocurrency with RoboForex (RoboMarkets) or ATFX?